Smemedi/Bloom_Buddy/README.md

 An application to optimize your garden and take care of your plants.
 Features include a plant scanner to detect the health of the plant, a task calendar to monitor and organize tasks, a statistics dashboard that uploads live data from our companion sensor device, and a chat forum to engage in a community of other gardeners.

 **What problem are you solving?**
-We are solving the problem of the low community of farmmers, we want to bring more attention to the beautiful community by introducing a new way of farming.
+We are solving the problem of the low community of gardeners, we want to bring more attention to the beautiful community by introducing a new way of gardening and farming.
 Instead of guessing whether the plant is healthy, we have the device to tell the client if their plant is healthy.
 **Why is it important?**
 Indoor and backyard farming improves mental well-being by reducing stress and creating a calming connection to nature.
 It also helps people grow fresh, healthy food at home, reducing reliance on store-bought produce and lowering food costs.
 **Who is the stakeholder/sponsor?**
-The stakeholder are the chicagogians
+The stakeholders are the Chicagoans.
 **What are your key results?**
 From the machine learning side of the project, the model has a 88% accuracy score with the ability to tell the user why their plant is unhealthy.